SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/add-signature-and-logos-to-etd-documents.md

 title: Add ETD documents
 excerpt: >-
-  This setting enables the businesses to upload their branding elements, such as Electronic aTrade Documents (ETD), digital signatures and company logos, which can be included on the commercial and proforma invoice customs documents related to the shipments.
+  This setting enables the businesses to upload their branding elements, such as Electronic Trade Documents (ETD), digital signatures and company logos, which can be included on the commercial and proforma invoice customs documents related to the shipments.
 deprecated: false